-The malt and hops in your beer is loaded with protein, which nourishes and strengthens your hair.
-Dried and damaged hair can even be repaired to its former lusciousness thanks to the nutrients found in beer.
-The protein binds to hair dehydrated from blow drying, straightening and harsh weather.
-Leaving the hair restored and with more body.
+Why is beer good for your hair?
+The malt and hops in beer are loaded with protein, which nourishes and strengthens your hair.
+By putting beer in hair, dry and damaged hair can be repaired to its former lusciousness, thanks to the nutrients.
+The protein binds to hair that’s become dehydrated from blow drying, styling and harsh weather, leaving the hair restored and with more body.

-1. Beer contains protein which can strengthen your hair.
+1. Beer contains protein, which can strengthen your hair.

 3. Beer contains hops, which are natural astringents.